Negotiation Skills, Exchange & Leadership

 As they build their independence, secondary school students find themselves negotiating all the time: with friends about what to do on the weekend, with parents about where/what to study or travel plans, with teachers about special projects, with employers about work conditions.
 Gaining more real-world experience, young negotiators begin to reinforce habits and attitudes about what’s possible to achieve and how, often feeling caught between a sense that they must be aggressive and “hard” to pursue what they care about and to avoid getting taken advantage of, or that they have to be accommodating and “soft” so as not to rock the boat and to be liked by others.

-Through highly participatory and experiential workshops with students from a paired secondary school from another part of Brussels, students learn how to “change the game” of negotiation – from competitive to collaborative, distributive to creative.
+Through highly experiential workshops with students from a paired secondary school from another commune or region, students learn how to “change the game” of negotiation – from competitive to collaborative, distributive to creative.
 They discover how they can more effectively uncover and address their and their counterparts’ interests, be a leader and social entrepreneur, and collaboratively solve problems, broadening their sense of possibility for what they can achieve together with others.

 – Game Changers workshops: in experiential two-day workshops held at paired schools during the school week, students will learn problem-solving negotiation based on methodology developed at the Harvard Negotiation Project, practice English in an immersive and motivating context, and get to know peers from their partner school.
-In 2018-2019, we will have 5 Dutch-speaking schools and 7 French-speaking schools, from communes across Brussels.
-Over two hundred forty students will take part.
+In 2019-2020, we will have 16 Francophone and Flemish schools from in and around Brussels.
+Over 320 students will take part.
 Watch a video made by students during a Game Changers workshop last year on our home page.

-– Educator Community: participating teachers will meet for two workshops to build connections and plan how to bring problem-solving negotiation tools and concepts into their classrooms.
+– Educator Community: participating teachers will meet to build connections between schools and plan together how to bring the program to life in the classroom and beyond.

 – Negotiation Leaders reception: Students who took part in the Negotiation Leaders workshop will be invited to a special reception to share their experiences with one another and with teachers, headmasters and program partners who will also be invited.
-Last year’s reception was held at the residence of the U.S. Ambassador to Belgium.
+Past receptions have been held at the residence of the U.S. Ambassador to Belgium.

-– Closing Event at KANAL: We will close the academic year with an event hosted at KANAL – Centre Pompidou to which all students taking part in the program will be invited, along with program partners.
-The event will showcase the creative works (films, poetry, dance) students created together.
+– Closing Event: We will close the academic year with an event hosted at a leading university to which all students taking part in the program will be invited, along with program partners.
 Participants will be presented with certificates as we recognize and celebrate the learning, creative and interpersonal journeys that they took together.

 Impact on students: